OpenTechStrategies/streetcrm/docs/HOWTO.md

 ### Click on "Actions"
 -  You'll see a list of actions.
    - This list can be filtered by tag and by whether or not the action has been archived.
-These filteres are available on the right side of the center panel.
+These filters are available on the right side of the center panel.
    - You can also sort the list by the column headers.
 When you sort by a header, an arrow will appear to show which direction the list is being sorted, and an X will appear that allows you to undo the sorting if you want.
 You can sort by multiple columns, so if you want to sort by one and then by another (instead of combining them), make sure you click the "X" to get rid of the first sort.
 - Click on "Create new action"
   - Most of the fields are straightforward.
 Some are filled by autocompletion: organizer, second organizer, tags, connected action.
 To fill those in, start typing and then select something from the autocompletion list that appears.
 If the organizer (or secondary organizer) you need doesn't appear in the list, just type his or her name.
 Similarly, if you don't see the connected action that you need, just type its name and it will be created when you save the page.
 However, new tags _cannot_ be created on this page.
 You can only use a tag if it appears via autocompletion.
   - Click on the calendar icon to add date of action.
   - Note the message at the bottom that reminds you that you need to save before adding attendees.
   - Click "Save Changes."
-    - explain what save changes does
+    - Clicking this will save the page and stay here.
   - To leave the page and return to the list of actions, click on "Actions" in the breadcrumb in the purple bar at the top of the page.
 Or, click on the logo and then click on "Actions" again from the front page.
 - Edit an action.
 Click on the action you just created.
-  - The organizers and connected action now show up as static text with a pencil.
-Clicking the pencil will remove them and return an empty text box.
-Click the pencil to change those fields.
+  - The organizers and connected action now show up as static text with an "x" next to them.
+Clicking the "x" will remove them and return an empty text box.
+Click the "x" to change those fields.
   - Scroll down to the "Attendees" section.
     - Click "Add New" to add the first attendee.
 Use autocompletion to find the names from the sign-in sheet.
 If the name doesn't show up in the autocompletion list, then just keep typing it.
 Tab to the next column to enter the institution.
     - Similarly, the institution should be entered from the autocompletion selections, but if it doesn't appear, type the name of the institution.
 The word "[NEW]" will appear next to the institution name if it doesn't appear already in the database.
 Tabbing away or entering will save that new institution and link it to the participant.